Nausicaä of the Valley of the Wind (manga): Plot

 Here she enters the Crypt, a giant monolithic construct from before the Seven Days of Fire.
 She learns that the last scientists of the industrial era had foreseen the end of their civilization.
-They created the Sea of Corruption to clean the land of pollution, altered human genes to cope with the changed ecology, stored their own personalities inside the Crypt and waited for the day when they could re-emerge, leaving the world at the mercy of their artificially created caretaker.
+They created the Sea of Corruption to clean the land of pollution, altered human genes to cope with the changed ecology, stored their personalities inside the Crypt and waited for the day when they could re-emerge, leaving the world at the mercy of their artificially created caretaker.
 However, their continual manipulation of the population and the world's environment is at odds with Nausicaä's belief in the natural order.
-She argues that mankind's behaviour has not been improved significantly by the activities of those inside the crypt, and the crypt itself is incapable of change.
+She argues that mankind's behavior has not been improved significantly by the activities of those inside the crypt, and the crypt itself is incapable of change.
 Strife and cycles of violence have continued to plague the world in the thousand years following their interference, as Nausicaä believes humanity has no need for the crypt any longer.
 She orders the God-Warrior to destroy its progenitors, forcing humanity to live or die without further influence from the old society's technology.
 Nausicaä exits the crypt in time to see its total collapse, and the death of the old king of Torumekia.
-Nausicaä commands the crowd that has been waiting outside the crypt that "... [they] must live."
+Nausicaä commands the crowd that has been waiting outside the crypt that "… they must live."